divijghose/firedrake/Firedrake-meeting-2023-12-06.md

 The way `Constant`s are currently implemented is hacky and weird (e.g. see [#3261](https://github.com/firedrakeproject/firedrake/pull/3261) for how we differentiate them and implement `ufl2unicode`).
 What is the way forward?
 Do they need adding to UFL (I think no, providing that UFL fix their type system)?
 Do we need to have vector-valued real `Function`s (not `Argument`s) (see above)?

+## JB: Notifying users of breaking changes
+Users are not happy!
+- How do we better inform users that they need to update a separately built PETSc?
+- How do we inform users of breaking changes being introduced by PRs?

 ## Merge PRs